gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Possibly introduce a new type of rule, that adds model elements to a container, rather than 'mutates' the container.
 - Project and other things can leak out of `Task` instances when `TaskContainer` is provided to a rule.
     - Same with `Buildable` things, `BuildableModelElement`, `NativeBinaryTasks`, etc.

-#### Needs clarification

-- When a task cannot be located, search for methods that accept `CollectionBuilder<Task>` as subject but are not annotated with `@Mutate`.
-- Error message when applying a plugin with a task definition rule during task execution should include more context about the failed rule.

 ## Story: Build author configures task created by configuration rule supplied by plugin (DONE)